brakmic/BarcodeScanner/README.md

 **Plugin installation**

 The default project settings contain no Barcode scanner plugin.
-But this can be changed very easily by selecting the config.xml.
+But this can be changed very easily by selecting the *config.xml*.
-In the new window open the Plugins section and select Tab *Custom*
+In the new window open the *Plugins* section and select Tab *Custom*

 Here the plugin can be installed as a local file or via its GitHub URL.